LAI Games

-LAI Games (an abbreviation of Leisure and Allied Industries) is an arcade game and consumer video game developer owned and operated by Helix Leisure Pte Ltd. LAI Games is recognised as an early pioneer of the family entertainment centre (FEC) concept for its founding of one of the first FECs, Timezone, in 1978.
+LAI Games (an abbreviation of Leisure and Allied Industries) is an arcade game and video game developer owned and operated by Helix Leisure Pte Ltd. It is recognised as an early pioneer of the family entertainment centre (FEC) concept for its founding of one of the first FECs, Timezone, in 1978.

 LAI Games operates worldwide and is headquartered in Dallas, Texas.

 History

 LAI Games was founded in Perth, Australia in 1958 by Malcolm Steinberg as Leisure and Allied Industries.
-Today, it operates under its abbreviated name 'LAI Games'.
+Today, it operates under its abbreviated name LAI Games.

 Consumer video games

 During the COVID-19 pandemic, LAI Games started developing consumer video games.

 The first consumer product launched was Arcade Online in late 2020, an online browser game in which users are able to play real arcade games remotely.
 This was followed in early 2021 by the announcement of Arcade Legend, a consumer virtual reality game where players can build and operate their own virtual arcade venue with interactable replicas of real-world arcade games, planned for release in 2022.